thecodeparadox/code-challenge/README.md

 # Code Challenge - Sr Software Engineer (PHP)

-You can run the check the project directly by placing the project folder to any running server Or through docker container
+You can run the check the project (`code` directory) directly by placing the project folder to any running server Or through docker container

 ## Docker Setup Instructions
 Below commands will setup the applications using PHP7-FPM and Nginx